heero-yuy/android_device_InFocus_G42-pbrp/README.md

 # InFocus M680 TWRP Device Tree
 ==============

-This branch is device for building of the LineageOS 14.1 and Android Nougat 7.1.1 AOSP ROMs.
-For more information about building the ROM, read our [build manual](manual).
+This branch is for building of TeamWin Recovey Project (TWRP) Recovery.

 ---